Skip to Content

 • 3 large eggs

-• cup creamy peanut butter creamy or crunchy
+• cup (80 g) peanut butter, creamy or crunchy

-• 2 (10 ounce) packages melting wafers plus extra for drizzling (We used Ghirardelli brand.)
+• 20 ounces (284 g) melting wafers, 2 (10 ounce) packages chocolate or vanilla; plus extra for drizzling

 • Halloween sprinkles